GEMScienceTools/oq-mbtk/docsrc/contents/wkf.rst

 The workflow starts from three inputs as outlined below:
 	1. A homogenised earthquake catalogue in hmtk catalogue format.
 This can be a direct output of a catalogue prepared using the `catalogue toolkit <https://gemsciencetools.github.io/oq-mbtk/contents/cat.html>`_ or a catalogue (from a csv or ndk file) converted using the catalogue parsers in the hmtk.
 	2. Source polygons covering the area of interest.
 These should ideally be supplied as .geojson files.
 	3. A source parameter configuration file supplied as a .toml file.
 The toml file will set up paramaters for many steps of the workflow and be modified while running the code.
 The configuration toml is created by the modeller.
+Please note that for all the relative paths in the .toml file, the reference folder is the one where the .toml configuration file is located.
 An example is shown below.

 .. code-block:: ini